 The Empire of Children – a dystopian novel about a world divided as a result of a vision of a loving mother.
-A novel written in a beautiful, poetic language by the Polish playwright, Marta Sokolowska.
+A novel written in a beautiful, poetic language by the Polish author and playwright, Marta Sokolowska.

 In the Empire of Children wellbeing and happiness of the youth are the highest and most protected values, for good or worse.
 Within a class-divided society B-Maria – one of the very few determined to undertake an unequal fight the regime – struggles to obtain the desired child.